amtunlimited/POTLIB-CONV/README.md

 This folder contains all of the subroutines that have already been completed.

+##Old
+This is where the old non-converted code is.

 ##Other

-There wil sometimes be other folders.
+There will sometimes be other folders.
 These with usually be porjects in progress.